leggsimon/next/docs/developer-guide/coding-conventions.md

 A few looser patterns that have emerged, but aren't enforced, are:

 * Declare each variable on a separate line using the `var` keyword
+* Use Promises for asynchronous flow control and `fetch` (which we polyfill globally on client and server side) for any http requests.
-* Chain promises by indenting by a single tab e.g.
+* Chain Promises by indenting by a single tab e.g.

 		fetch(url)